okechukwu0127/EasyApply-Linkedin/README.md

 # EasyApply-Linkedin

-With this tool you can easily automate the process of applying for jobs on LinkedIn!
+With this tool you can easily automate the process of applying for jobs on LinkedIn easy apply!

 ## Getting started